The Master's University and Seminary

 Is It Hard to Get Into The Master's University and Seminary?
 Acceptance Rate & Requirements

-Based in Santa Clarita, California, The Master's University and Seminary keeps admissions accessible, extending offers to roughly 84% of those who apply.
-The school reports a graduation rate of roughly 66%.
+Based in Santa Clarita, California, The Master's University and Seminary admits most of the students who apply; the acceptance rate is roughly 84%.
+The graduation rate is roughly 66%.

 Can I Afford It?